IvanSobko/A_toe_into_madness/README.md

 Repo for Computer Vision course, KPI, IASA
 Lab 1 "A toe into madness"

+Note: to exit or stop recording press ESC.

 Main features:
   - record video from webcam
   - save it to file